hc2116/hc2116.github.io/index.md

   feature: titleim.jpg
 ---

 I am a PhD-graduate who is specialised in the application of data science and machine learning methods to cyber-security.
+I work as a data scientist for Cloudflare where I build API security systems.
 My background lies in data science, and during my PhD and subsequent research consultation project, I dealt with the challenges of intrusion detection and the corresponding data and developed efficient and adaptable problem-solving skills.

 <br />